efkuehn/topicmodeldiscovery/docs/exploring_hathi_trust.md

 ```

 Here is what one of the pages looks like after it has been cleaned.
 Notice these are just collection of the words.
 Many of them are errors because of OCR problems.
-This is one advantage to LDA topic modeling, it can be forgiving of errors as long as their is enough text.
+This is one advantage to LDA topic modeling, it can be forgiving of errors as long as there is enough text.

 ```python